Statistics and machine learning

 However, what we actually do is at least thrice-removed from this ideal:

-3. The algorithm gap: We don’t even optimize the latter metric since it will almost always be non-convex, and hence the system we end up with depends on our starting point and the particular algorithms we use.
+3. The algorithm gap: We don’t even optimise the latter metric since it will almost always be non-convex, and hence the system we end up with depends on our starting point and the particular algorithms we use.

 The magic of machine learning is that sometimes (though not always!) we can still get good results despite these gaps.
 Much of the theory of machine learning is about understanding under what conditions can we bridge some of these gaps.